On-demand warehousing connects warehouses with excess space to businesses in need of inventory storage and order fulfillment on a temporary basis.

 These businesses provide one or more logistics services including contract warehousing, multi-client warehousing, transportation management, inventory management, distribution management, and freight consolidation.

-A company that offers merchandise storage, order picking and packing, and the logistics of shipping your orders directly to your customers.
+A company that offers inventory storage, order picking and packing, and the logistics of shipping your orders directly to your customers.

 This would give your company the opportunity to store your product in your own space and staff the warehouse with your employees to offer in-house distribution solutions.